openBackhaul/Accessport2LtpTranslator/README.md

 - [Accessport2LtpTranslator/issues](../../issues)

 ### Comments
-This application will be specified within framework of the workshop series for ApplicationOwners.
+This application will be specified within the training for ApplicationOwners.